Community

 Making a difference

-- We contributed more than 35,000 hours of pro bono legal work in 2022, with almost half of this time spent on human rights-related matters.
+• We contributed more than 42,000 hours of pro bono legal work in FY23, with almost half of this time spent on human rights-related matters.

 Reconciliation

-Aboriginal and Torres Strait Islander people are advised that this page contains images of deceased people.
+Aboriginal and Torres Strait Islander people are advised that this page may contain images of deceased people.

-As well as establishing employment opportunities in the firm, we support the creation of opportunities in the community, and quality education programs for First Nations students.
-We also build connections with community through staff secondments with Jawun and the Empowered Communities Project.
+As well as supporting access to justice through our significant pro bono commitment, and the establishment of employment opportunities in the firm and elsewhere in the community, we support the development of career pathways for First Nations students.
+We also build connections with a number of Indigenous communities around Australia through staff secondments with Jawun and the Empowered Communities Project.

 Making a difference

-- Staff in each of our offices participate in mentoring programs for First Nations students.
+• Staff in each of our offices participate in mentoring and career insights programs for First Nations students, through organisations such as our partner the Australian Indigenous Education Foundation (AIEF).

-- We've invested more than 319 weeks of skilled support to First Nations organisations through our partnership with Jawun and Empowered Communities.
+• We've invested more than 350 weeks of skilled support to First Nations organisations through our partnership with Jawun and the Empowered Communities project.

 Environment and climate action

-We strive for leadership on environmental sustainability in our sector.
-We're committed to taking climate action to reduce the material impacts of our operations and to identifying opportunities to drive positive environmental change, as outlined in our Environmental Policy.
+We are committed to taking climate action to reduce the material impacts of our operations and to identify opportunities to drive positive environmental change, as outlined in our Environmental Policy.
+We set a near-term, science-based target to reduce firm-wide scope 1, 2 and 3 emissions by 50% by FY30 from a FY19 baseline.
+The target was validated by the Science Based Targets initiative in August 2022.

-As we work towards our emissions reduction target, we aim to continue our certification for our Australian offices through the Australian Government's Climate Active Program.
-We first achieved certification in December 2014, and we seek recertification annually.
+In addition to working towards our emissions reduction target, we have also obtained certification for our Australian offices through the Australian Government's Climate Active Program.
+We first achieved certification in December 2014, and have pursued recertification annually.
 For more information about our certification and the emissions sources included in our greenhouse gas emissions inventory please take a look at our most recent Climate Active Public Disclosure Statement.

 We also maintain an environmental management system in our Australian offices, designed to help us take a systematic approach to identifying and mitigating our material environmental impacts.